LukeCarrier/moodle-ubiquitous/_docs/getting-started/development/moodle.md

 The acceptance test site will then be accessible from each of the application servers at [`{wwwroot}/behat`](http://192.168.120.50/behat/).

 Some of the tests attempt to upload files within the Moodle source tree to the application.
-We must therefore synchronise the Moodle source tree to the Selenium nodes and apply [a patch](https://github.com/moodle/moodle/compare/master...LukeCarrier:MDL-NOBUG-selenium-remote-node-file-upload-master) to Moodle to allow it to locate these files:
+We must therefore synchronise the Moodle source tree to the Selenium nodes and apply a patch [for Moodle < 3.2](https://github.com/moodle/moodle/compare/MOODLE_31_STABLE...LukeCarrier:MDL-NOBUG-selenium-remote-node-file-upload-pre-32) or [for Moodle >= 3.2](https://github.com/moodle/moodle/compare/master...LukeCarrier:MDL-NOBUG-selenium-remote-node-file-upload-32-onwards) to Moodle to allow it to locate these files:

 ```
 $ vagrant rsync selenium-node-chrome